Movimento dos Atingidos por Barragens: Water

-Damns
+Dams

 The construction of dams in the national territory has repeatedly led to serious violations of human rights, the consequences of which end up accentuating serious social inequalities in Brazil, situations of misery, social disruption (family and individual) of the populations affected by the construction of dams.
 The negative consequences result from a national policy for the planning, implementation and operation of dams for electricity generation, water supply, accumulation of industrial waste and for multiple uses.
 The dams cause important social, environmental, economic and cultural impacts in a vast territory and produce hundreds of thousands of affected populations.
 About the Brazilian electrical system:Another aspect to be considered is the great pressure that climate change will produce on the most varied ecosystems, in practically all aspects of human life, flora, fauna and changes in hydrological cycles.
 In this mixed energy model, with private and public participation, the interests of the private sector will always prevail.
 The State, which should act as a theoretically "neutral" agent in the context of a market economy, ends up becoming more of an economic agent and allied to these groups – State policies become market policies.
 Thus, investments are public, profits are private and losses are social.
 The so-called pure private energy model, without state intervention, was not consolidated, with the Brazilian State remaining as a fundamental actor in the electricity sector and allied with economic groups.A serious example of a break with human rights was the dam failure in Brumadinho on January 25, 2019, which was the biggest work accident in Brazil in terms of loss of human life and the second biggest industrial disaster of the century.
 It was one of the biggest environmental disasters for mining in the country, after the dam collapsed in Mariana.
 Controlled by Vale Company, the tailings dam was classified as "low risk" and "high potential for damage" by the company.
 Accumulating the tailings of an iron mine, it was located in the "Ferro-Carvão" stream in the municipality of Brumadinho, state of Minas Gerais.
 The industrial disaster claimed the lives of 270 people, including six missing.
 The tragedy caused Brazil to become the country with the highest number of deaths in this type of accident, in addition to two other disasters with human losses or serious environmental damage: the rupture of the Herculano Mining Dam, in Itabirito (2014, with three deaths) and the rupture of the dam in Mariana (2015, with nineteen deaths).